 NT Build applies the simplified approach to providing for expected credit losses prescribed by AASB 9, which permits the use of the lifetime expected loss provision for all trade receivables.
-To measure the expected credit losses, trade receivables have been grouped based on shared credit risk characteristics and the days past due.
-The loss allowance provision as at 30 June 2022 is determined as follows, the expected credit losses incorporate forward looking information.
+To measure the expected credit losses, trade receivables are assessed on an individual basis.